 A sliding scale therapist will consider the circumstances of the individual and calculate a fee based on this.
 This fee will be lower than what the therapist usually charges.

-Instead of a one-off fee, a person may also be able to set up an affordable payment plan with the therapist.
+Instead of a one-time fee, a person may be able to set up an affordable payment plan with the therapist.

 If a person lives near a university, it may be worth calling their psychology department to see if they have a training clinic.